mmcdermo/component-metrics/README.md

+# Component-Metrics

-# Collect and report UI events that have
+## Collect and report UI events that have
   * UI Context: Events have associated pages and components
-  * Temporal Context: Events report what happens before (previous_page) and after (next_page) as well as interaction duration when applicable.
+  * Temporal Context: Events report what happens before (previous_page) and after (next_page)
+  * Inferred duration: Events have automatically calculated duration spanning from when they're registered to when they get finalized.

 ## Config format
 ```